offbynull/learn/Biology/input/input.md

 `{bm} Tonicity` is the amount of pressure applied to a semipermeable membrane due to osmosis.
 In other words, it's the amount of water that flows in or out of a cell due to the type of solution it's put in.
 A ...

 * `{bm} hypertonic` solution is one that has more solutes than the cell, meaning the inside of the cell loses water (cell shrivels).
-* `{bm} hyptotonic` solution is one that has less solutes than the cell, meaning the inside of the cell gains water (cell swells).
+* `{bm} hypotonic` solution is one that has less solutes than the cell, meaning the inside of the cell gains water (cell swells).
 * `{bm} isotonic` solution is one that has a roughly equal amount of solutes, meaning the cell's water content remains the same.

 ```{img}